-Our school requires parental consent in order for your children to participate in a range of activities, particularly out of school.
+Our school requires parental consent in order for your child to participate in a range of activities, particularly out of school.
 Please complete the form at the link below and return it to school.

 If you have any comments that you would like to make about our school, and what we do, then please send them to us using the comments form in the Contact section.

 We shall post them on this section of the website.